 When grading, put a check mark in any box that applies to something the student did correctly.
 Each time there is a check mark in a particular area, they get a point.
 Each area has the potential of getting 4 points.
 My dictation pages include a grading rubric on each sheet to help me score those various standards.

 I’ve shared my older dictation sentences previously.
 About 4 years ago I changed the answer sheet to include common core standards and an easier way of grading.
 This has been a staple in my team’s 1st grade classroom for over 10 years and we love it.
 The addition of the rubric and point system has helped tremendously in grading all of those little language skills.
 They give more purpose than a spelling test.
 There are a couple of versions of this assessment in the Reading Foundation with Phonics resources.
 I use the one that aligns with our phonics driven homework program.
-This is what we use instead of a traditional spelling test.
+Goodbye to meaningless spelling tests that encourage memorization instead of application.

 7 Key Components to Effective and Engaging Reading Instruction

 So that’s it.
 Structuring our daily reading instruction and practice around these phonic routines provides that essential practice and review our kiddos need and help build a super strong foundation that lends so well to reading standards mastery.

 Reading Foundation with Phonics

 The items I’ve shown here and that I use in class from the Reading Foundation with Phonics Series.
 All 7 key elements are included in the resources:

 - plenty of opportunity for practice and review